 Active mining operations regularly deal with rugged environments and the need to relocate equipment.
-These conditions take a toll on construction equipment and impair efficiency.
-One way mining companies can save time and money is to replace traditional buildings or job site trailers with modified shipping containers field offices and workforce housing.
+These conditions take a toll on equipment and impair efficiency.
+One way mining companies can save time and money is to replace trailers with modified shipping containers field offices and workforce housing.

 Why?
 Containerized structures far exceed traditional or modular buildings when it comes to durability and mobility.
 Consequently, modified shipping containers can improve efficiencies in mining environments by:

-No. 1: Lowering repair and replacement costs associated with modular structures.
+No. 1: Mining companies lower repair and replacement costs by choosing modular structures.

 In the long-term, mining operations save time and money by investing in high-quality, construction equipment that is:

 - Built to last.